Information on our Favorite Feminine Hygiene Products

 Tampons by the Thousands

 It’s no wonder that tampons are such a popular feminine hygiene product as statistics show that the average American woman uses 16,800 tampons throughout her entire life.
 If you do the math, it equals to about $3,000, but it could be more depending on where you buy them from and what brand you use.
-While there used to be less options out there for different types of tampons, they are now made in every size, shape, and blend of materials you can think of.
+While there used to be fewer options out there for different types of tampons, they are now made in every size, shape, and blend of materials you can think of.
 However, tampons that are made with organic and more expensive materials are inherently more expensive, so keep that in mind when buying almost 17,000 tampons during your lifespan.

 This brings us to our next point: Tampons are seen as a luxury rather than a necessity in many countries around the world.
 Although they are clearly an essential product to maintain hygiene, many governments place high taxes on them as if they were luxury items.
 For example, Australia taxed tampons and many other feminine hygiene products for eighteen years—by ten percent in the year 2015—and protesters rallied against the government to put an end to this.
 What was most infuriating for Australian women was that other products like lubricants and condoms weren’t taxed because they were deemed imperative and necessary, yet feminine hygiene products weren’t.
-Finally in October 2018, the Australian government ruled that tampon taxing would be no more, and this became effective in January of 2019.
+Finally, in October 2018, the Australian government ruled that tampon taxing would be no more, and this became effective in January of 2019.

 You might have never heard this one before, but some of the earliest versions of tampons were made out of the strangest ingredients.
 Things like papyrus, weeds, and wool were fashioned to make vaginal plugs for women on their periods.
 Even crazier, it is said that women in Ancient Greece used little wooden sticks covered in lint.